videlais/learning-javascript/chapter4/index.md

 console.log(newObject.anotherExampleProperty);
 ```

-In JavaScript ES5, it was extremely common to create complex objects through adding more properties and methods to an object through writing a "blueprint" for it and then creating a `new` object based on the pattern, gaining everything on the *prototype* as they were part of the object itself.
+In JavaScript ES5, it was extremely common to create complex objects through adding more properties and methods to an object through writing a "blueprint" for it and then creating a `new` object based on the pattern, gaining everything on the *prototype* as everything part of the object itself.

 ### Complications with *prototype* and `this`